betsyrosalen/DATA_607_Project_3/README.md

 ## Proposed potential specific research questions?

-1. Do  R users recommend Python more than Python users recommend R ?
+1. Is there any interaction between the Kaggle survey takers' program language use (R or Python) and their recommended program languages? (e.g. R users recommending R more than Python users recommending Python)